-You are urged to sign and date the enclosed WHITE proxy card and return it in the enclosed prepaid envelope whether or not you plan to attend the meeting.
-A shareholder may revoke any proxy (whether such proxy was solicited by the Company or by Greenway) at any time prior to its use by submitting to the Company or to Greenway a written revocation or duly executed proxy bearing a later date.
-In addition, any shareholder who attends the meeting in person may vote by ballot at the meeting, thereby canceling any proxy previously given.
+You are urged to sign and date the enclosed proxy card and return it in the enclosed prepaid envelope whether or not you attend the meeting.
+You have the right to revoke your proxy at any time prior to the annual meeting by submitting a later dated proxy or by voting in person by ballot at the meeting.